-The Early Mathematics Assessment System (EMAS), sometimes called 'The Party', is a research-based assessment of early mathematical thinking that draws on both modern cognitive science and developmental and educational research.
-Developed by Dr. Herbert Ginsburg and colleagues at Teachers College, Columbia University, the assessment is designed to measure a broad range of mathematical domains, including numeracy, computation, patterning, and geometry).
+The Early Mathematics Assessment System (EMAS) is a reliable and valid research-based assessment of early mathematical thinking that draws on modern cognitive science as well as developmental and educational research.
+Created by Dr. Herb Ginsburg and colleagues at Teachers College, Columbia University, and expanded and adapted by researchers at CASTL, the EMAS is designed to measure a broad range of mathematical content (numeracy, computation, patterning, and geometry).

 Social Skills and Self-Regulation Assessment

 The Child Behavior Rating Scale (CBRS) measures two areas of students' social-emotional skills:

 - Self-regulation: The skills to control one's own attention, emotions, and behaviors to cope with the demands of the school environment.
 Examples include being able to listen to teachers, following rules and multi-step directions, and staying focused on tasks.

 - Social skills: The skills to navigate interactions and relationships with peers and adults successfully.
 Examples include cooperating in a group, expressing emotions, and resolving conflicts in a positive way.
 VKRP uses the CBRS to measure these two skills because it's reliable and valid across culturally diverse contexts.

 VKRP uses the CBRS to measure these two skills because it's reliable and valid across culturally diverse contexts.

 The CBRS is a short rating scale that teachers complete outside of instructional time.
 It assesses a student's behavior with other children and adults as well as how the student engages with materials and tasks in the classroom.
 It includes a set of 17 items that are assessed with a rating scale from 1 to 5 to determine the frequency of certain behaviors.
 It takes approximately 1 to 3 minutes to complete per student using the online system.
 It is completed twice during the kindergarten school year, in the fall and in the spring.